CrossCheck-Bench: Diagnosing Compositional Failures in Multimodal Conflict Resolution: CrossCheck-Bench

-\textbf{Question Generation.} To generate high-quality and diverse questions aligned with our three-level taxonomy, we adopt a hybrid framework combining template, model, and human strategies.
-(1) {Template-based (L1).} For perception-level tasks focusing on atomic skills, we design 45+ rule-based templates operating on MCGs.
-These templates introduce controlled perturbations to test abilities such as grounding and attribute consistency.
-We provide examples of the prompt templates in Appendix C. (2) {Model-assisted (L2).} For integration-level tasks requiring multiple clues, GPT-4o is prompted with structured instructions to locate semantically related MCG facts and produce questions involving cross-modal or temporal reasoning.
-Human reviewers refine these outputs.
-(3) {Human-authored (L3).} For reasoning-level tasks demanding multi-step inference or world knowledge, experts manually craft questions by synthesizing multiple MCG clues.
-These target compositional challenges such as intention deception or rule violations, ensuring questions are unambiguous and robust against shortcuts.
-All questions undergo expert validation to remove artifacts and guarantee semantic rigor.
-The final benchmark contains 14.69k QA pairs balanced across the three cognitive levels.
+To generate diverse questions aligned with our taxonomy, we adopt a hybrid framework combining template, model, and human strategies: (1) {Template-based (L1).} For atomic tasks, we design 45+ rule-based templates operating on MCGs to test grounding and attribute consistency.
+(2) {Model-assisted (L2).} For integration tasks, GPT-4o is prompted with structured instructions to generate questions involving cross-modal or temporal reasoning, refined by human reviewers.
+(3) {Human-authored (L3).} For reasoning tasks requiring multi-step inference, experts manually craft questions targeting compositional challenges like intention deception or rule violations.
+All questions undergo expert validation to ensure semantic rigor.
+The final benchmark contains 14.69k QA pairs balanced across three levels.
 A detailed composition breakdown is shown in Figure~\ref{fig:data_stat}.